Rhinemann/mage-hack/src/chapters/Factions.typ

 Dreamspeakers have _*Dimensional Vagabond*_, _*Embolden the Spirits*_, _*One of Their Own*_, _*Quell The Spirits*_, and _*Storied History*_ from Appendix B: SFX List as their Faction SFX

-#colbreak()
+#pagebreak()
 === Euthanatoi/Chakravanti
 The Euthanatoi, also known as the Chakravanti ("People of the Wheel") or the Niyamavanti ("People of our Rule") are a Tradition of mages intimately devoted to the forces of death, rebirth, destiny, and karma in the world.
 They represent a collection of thanatotic cultists, necromancers, priests of fate, assassins, scholars, gamblers and healers.

 Euthanatos mages embrace the role of death in the world as that which cleanses and makes way for future growth.
 Most believe in the reincarnation of souls, meaning death in one life is not to be feared and in fact may be crucial to one's spiritual development.
 Even those who do not share this belief recognize a continuous cycle of death and rebirth throughout life, and accept that at times death may be necessary to end suffering.
 These mages guard the moment between life and death.
-Heretical reincarnationists, they see Creation as a spinning Wheel of Death and Rebirth.
-When something --- or someone --- interferes with the Wheel's motion, the obstacle should be removed.
+Guardians of reincarnation, they see Creation as a spinning Wheel of Death and Rebirth.
+When something, or someone, interferes with it, the obstacle should be removed.
 The method of removal may be as simple as a kind word or as final as murder.

 Most controversially, many Euthanatos see it as their duty to push this cycle forward, removing sources of disease, corruption, and misery from the world in order to quicken the turn of the Wheel of Ages.
 This means judging when a person's moral degradation has grown too harmful to themselves or others to be allowed to continue, and when it is appropriate to deliver the Good Death.

-Euthanatos are not cavalier about this responsibility, and are painfully aware of the risk of Jhor, but they know their work is necessary and that they are the only ones for it.
-To the Euthanatoi, theirs is a sacred duty, one that must be carried out, but is so strenuous and terrible that only the most strong-willed can perform it.
+Euthanatos are not cavalier about this responsibility, and are painfully aware of the risks, but they know their work is necessary and that they are the only ones for it.
+To the Euthanatoi, their duty is sacred, one that must be carried out, but is so strenuous and terrible that only the most strong-willed can perform it.
 It is not so much that they take on a right, as they take on a burden: responsibility for pain, for release and for renewal.

-==== Organization
-Like their Verbena and Ecstatic allies, the Chakravanti pursue a sometimes sinister Path that other mages often fear and rarely understand.
-Yet among the Traditions, this group is perhaps the most ethical.
-Their awful responsibility demands no less.
-The group's strict code -- the Dharmachakra, or "Eight-Spoked Wheel of the Law" -- emphasizes the Cycle (Samsara); unity of all things (Advaita); acceptance of mortality (Kala); responsible guardianship (Pravitra); self-control (Dama); compassion (Daya); avoidance of temptation (Tapas); and the personal experience of death and rebirth (Punarjanman).
-Although the group itself lacks rigid hierarchies, all members of this Tradition are expected to know and follow this code, on pain of final death and removal from the Wheel.

-This strict code requires strong bonds between mentors and initiates.
-As a result, although the death-Tradition contains many different sects, the relationship between a teacher (Acarya) and her student (Chatra) is essential.
-The Chatra swears a Vrata ("life-oath") to both his mentor and to the Tradition as a whole.
-Breaking that oath disgraces not only the student but the teacher as well... and compels the Acarya to hunt her student down for punishment.

-==== Initiation
-Each Thanatoic mage undergoes the Diksha: a ritualized physical death.
-Returning from the Shadowlands, that person undergoes a long apprenticeship that includes memorizing the Niyama and learning the many arts of healing, fate, and murder.
-Such apprenticeships can last for years and typically involve quests, tests, and challenges in which the student confronts the awful implications of his Path.
-Without that awareness, after all, a "death-mage" is exactly what people think he is: a monster who's everything this Tradition has sworn to destroy.

 ==== Focus
 As masters of life, death, Fate, and Fortune, the Euthanatoi view magick as an extension of the Cycle.
 By turning the Wheel, these mages control probability as well as the forces of mortality.
 That turning focuses on the cyclical nature of existence, and so a Chakravat uses practices and instruments like crazy wisdom, faith, High Ritual, medicine-work, reality hacking, martial arts, shamanism, and occasionally Voudoun to direct those energies toward the desired end.
-Yoga has an essential place in this Tradition's Arts. _Divine Order and Earthly Chaos_ might be the group's most common paradigm; others include _Everything's an Illusion_, _Creation's Divine and Alive_, and even, believe it or not, _It's All Good -- Have Faith_.
+Yoga has an essential place in this Tradition's Arts. /* _Divine Order and Earthly Chaos_ might be the group's most common paradigm; others include _Everything's an Illusion_, _Creation's Divine and Alive_, and even, believe it or not, _It's All Good -- Have Faith_. */

 ==== Bonus Asset
 Choose a weapon or any other tool of choice you use to carry out your morbid responsibilities, and gain that as an asset rated at #d6.

+#colbreak()
 ==== Bonus Specialities
 Choose three specialities from #trait[Esoterica #d6], #trait[Firearms #d6], #trait[Medicine #d6], #trait[Subterfuge #d6].
 Gain them as bonus specialities.